sudowing/cms-utilization-db/README.md

 To resolve this in the meantime, new **auto incrementing** primary keys were defined (as `prisma_id`).
 The original keys still exist, but are no long the primary key for their respective tables.

 ---

+##  <a id="graphql-queries"></a>GraphQL Queries

+GraphQL queries can be pretty overwhelming to the newly initiated.

+In order to speed adoption (and ease developers into the data), I've built out a few GraphQL queries and saved them on [GraphQL Bin](https://www.graphqlbin.com/v2/new) -- which is like a pastebin for these kinds of things.

+I'll add to this list regularly, so be sure to check back.
+Also, for anyone wanting to contribute... this is some low hanging fruit.

+### GraphQL Bin Stored Queries

+- <a id="graphql-hcpcs-service-performance"></a>[HCPCS Service Information & Aggregate Performance](https://graphqlbin.com/v2/6XZLfA)
+- <a id="graphql-provider-id-and-performance"></a>[Provider Identity & Performance](https://graphqlbin.com/v2/jZpRfl)

+---